 Writing for the Skype Blog kept my journalism skills sharp while attracting new audience for Skype via engaging stories you wouldn't hear anywhere else.

-How to keep kids off drugs?
+How to keep teens off drugs?
 Zombies, obviously.

 I devised the basic concept with a pair of designers, and fleshed it out into a series of scripts and creative specs that became the basis for the game development.
 The results are no longer online, but the screen shots below should give you insight into the fun that was ZOMBIE ESCAPE.